sictweb/bti425-2020/notes/web-api-v1.md

 #### Add simple string data

 Let's add a super-simple array of strings, for example the names of colours.
-At the bottom of the `server.js` file, create a variable to hold the data, something like this:
+Somewhere in the `server.js` file, create a variable to hold the data, something like this:

 ```js
 // Array of strings